-Filling your website with jargon may leave your prospects confused and muddled can take away from your credibility instead of complementing it.
+Filling your website with jargon may confuse your prospects, and muddled can take away from your credibility instead of complementing it.

-If you are writing a construction article target to other contractors, then go for it.
+If you are writing a construction article targeted at other contractors, then go for it.
 Add that jargon like ‘draw schedules’ and ‘leach fields.’

 But, for the most part, your website is a sales tool designed to sell to your target market, who may not be other experts.
-For the most part, they come to you as professionals and are not familiar with all of the terminologies you know.
+Mostly, they come to you as professionals and are unfamiliar with all of the terminologies you know.
 If jargon makes your website more complicated, it defeats the original purpose.